General Social Survey - Time Use (GSS)

 This survey monitors changes in time use to better understand how Canadians spend and manage their time and what contributes to their well-being and stress.

-The data collected provide information to all level of governments when making funding decisions, developing priorities and identifying areas of concern for legislation, new policies and programs.
-Researchers and other users use this information to inform the general Canadian population about the changing nature of time use in Canada.
+The data collected provides information to all level of governments when making funding decisions, developing priorities and identifying areas of concern for legislation, new policies and programs.
+Researchers and other users use this information to inform the general Canadian population about the changing nature of time use in Canada such as:

 This record is part of the General Social Survey (GSS) program.
 The GSS originated in 1985.
 Each survey contains a core topic, focus or exploratory questions and a standard set of socio-demographic questions used for classification.
 More recent cycles have also included some qualitative questions, which explore intentions and perceptions.